example42/psick/docs/tp.md

     fab tp.clone_data:redis

 redis, or whatever you specify as data to be cloned, must exist on tinydata.
-You will be asked the name of the new app for with create data files based on the redis structure.
+You will be asked the name of the new app for which you want to create data files based on the redis structure.
+Names are automatically converted.

 ### Local or remote integration tests (WIP)

 Since tp knows everything (well, enough) about the applications it installs, it knows how to check if they are working correctly.

-This can be effortlessly and automatically enabled by using ```tp::test``` on the applications want to test (or by setting to true the ```test_enable``` argument when using tp::install).
+This can be effortlessly and automatically enabled by using ```tp::test``` for the applications you want to test (or by setting to true the ```test_enable``` argument when using tp::install).

-In this control repo it's tp testing is enabled by default on all tp installed applications with the following entry on ```hieradata/common.yaml```:
+In this control repo tp testing is enabled by default on all tp installed applications with the following entry on ```hieradata/common.yaml``` which is used in ```manifests/site.pp```:

     ---
       tp::test_enable: true